mturk/svcbatch/README.md

 SvcBatch sets a few private environment variables that provide more info about running environments to batch files.
-Those variable by default have **SVCBATCH** prefix.
+Those variable by default have **SVCBATCH** prefix, determined from the program executable name.

-Here is the list of environment variables that SvcBatch sets for each instance.
+Here is the list of environment variables that SvcBatch sets for each instance:

 * **SVCBATCH_BASE**